singhsidhukuldeep/Cognitive-Literature-Analysis/README.md

 ## Go to https://bitbucket.org/singhsidhukuldeep/microsoft-academia-accelerator-app
 for full code

+Due to size limitation of the files imposed by GitHub, complete code is posted on BitBucket (model cannot be uploaded)

+This is our official submission for Microsoft ACAD Accelerator

 ![Main](/Documents/images/cb6d91514e524f1e85757d2c510d2883-8.jpg)

-Due to size limitation of the files imposed by GitHub, complete code is posted on BitBucket (model cannot be uploaded)

 ## Objective